Marine – à travers les arbres

 Marine – à travers les arbres is an orchestral composition by the English composer Andrew March.
-It was the winning piece in the inaugural Masterprize International Composition Competition held in 1998 after having been selected from 1,318 entries from over 60 countries.
+It was the winning piece in the inaugural Masterprize International Composing Competition held in 1998 after having been selected from 1,318 entries from over 60 countries.
 The impressionistic work has been performed 13 times throughout the world.

 Composition

-Marine – à travers les arbres was inspired by the spectacular scenery of Moulin Huet Bay in Guernsey and two of Pierre-Auguste Renoir's paintings of the same bay in 1883; 'Baie du Moulin Huet à travers les arbres' and 'Marine à Guernsey'.
+Marine – à travers les arbres was inspired by the spectacular scenery of Moulin Huet Bay in Guernsey and two of Pierre-Auguste Renoir's paintings of the same bay in 1883; Baie du Moulin Huet à travers les arbres and Marine à Guernsey.
 In September 1996, Andrew March made sketches of what would become his symphonic “tone pictures”, but it was only when he had knowledge of the Masterprize composing competition that he was spurred on with the compositional process.
 The resultant piece has a duration of 11 minutes 48.

 Reception

 Marine – à travers les arbres received critical acclaim both during the Masterprize competition and in reviews of the gala final.
 After receiving the highest combined votes from members of the public and a jury of eminent classical musicians, the piece became the overall winning work.
 However, the new status of the piece was greeted with mixed reactions by music critics who felt that it was one of the weakest of the six competition pieces.

 The majority of post-Masterprize reviews criticised March’s winning piece.
-Rob Cowan writing in The Independent in the wake of the Masterprize Final made it clear he would not have chosen the piece as the winning work:
+Rob Cowan, writing in The Independent in the wake of the Masterprize final, made it clear he would not have chosen the piece as the winning work:

 Sara Austin writing for the Forum of the Symphony Orchestra Institute in October 1998 pointed out that: